Introduction

 FAQ

-Can I use conductive concrete for outdoor applications?
+Can I use conductive concrete outdoors?

-Are there any maintenance requirements for conductive concrete?
+What maintenance is required for conductive concrete?